 Zappos offers several options for checking out, like signing in with your email address (which is easier than remembering a username), creating an account, or logging in via your Amazon account.
 All these options are quick and easy, and the benefits of each are displayed to help you choose.

 Sites with a lot of information, especially ones like eCommerce sites, often become cluttered with all the products and information they offer.
 Many successful websites have started using white space and minimal color to de-clutter the design and emphasize its functionality.

-Russell Athletic uses Amazon’s ecommerce software to present a clean and open layout.
+Russell Athletic uses Amazon’s eCommerce software to present a clean and open layout.
 Its navigation is clear and actionable.

 Storyville Coffee is successful in using both white space and a signature color throughout.
-The soft, neutral background highlights products, and the bright red calls attention to important elements to create an attractive and functional design.
+The soft, neutral background highlights products, and the bright red calls attention to essential elements to create an attractive and functional design.

 #3: Reviews and Ratings